pboxx/FVModSync/README.md

 3. You need to download and unzip [quickbms] in your Mods folder, in a sub-folder named “quickbms”.
 The [life_is_feudal.bms] script (rightclick > Save As) also needs to be in the quickbms folder.
 [1]

-4. Mods that you want to manage with FVModSync need to be installed in (Mods Folder)/mods (you can change the location in FVModSync_Configuration.xml if you want), and maintain the same directory structure and filenames that the game is using, so don’t change anything inside the individual mod folders.
+4. Mods that you want to manage with FVModSync need to be installed in (Mods Folder)/mods (you can change that location in the configuration if you want, see below), and maintain the same directory structure and filenames that the game is using.
 [2]

 [1] quickbms is needed to export the unmodded CSV data from the game .pak files, to “fill in the blanks” so to speak (i.e. when you have mods that only modify three lines of a CSV, this unmodified data is copied over for the rest so we don’t end up with incomplete files).
 FVModSync will automatically run quickbms when it needs to, so you don’t need to do anything except put it where FVModSync can find it.